sernstETH/nvratemodel/README.md

 - Generating a LUT of the Debye Integral:

   As you probably noticed in the example above, the library printed a note about a missing look-up table (LUT) of the Debye Integral.
 If you just want to test the nvratemodel library a bit or if you just intend to use it at room temperature (```HighTmodel```), you can just ignore this.
-But if you want to use the ```MEmodel``` and are interested in a faster computational speed, do as the printed note tells you: generate (and automatically save in the root directory of the nvratemodel) a LUT, which will take some minutes, but saves you the time on all computations later on.
+But if you want to use the ```MEmodel``` and are interested in a faster computational speed, do as the printed note tells you: generate (and automatically save in the root directory of the nvratemodel) a LUT, which will take on the order of 25min, but saves you the time on all computations later on.
   Call
   ```
   nv.updateDebyeIntegralFullLUT(0.168)